 It is possible to arrange, with most of the bigger car hire companies at least, the facility to drop the car off in Brighton if you don’t want to bring it back to Heathrow.
 There may (or may not) be a charge for this service too.

 It’s not an option that we’d recommend but it is theoretically possible to hitchhike from Heathrow to Brighton.
-You should be aware that it is not illegal to hitchhike in the United Kingdom but it is illegal to hitchhike on a motorway, that means you must be certain that whoever picks you up is not intending to leave you at a junction.
+You should be aware that it is not illegal to hitchhike in the United Kingdom but it is illegal to hitchhike on a motorway, which means you must be certain that whoever picks you up is not intending to leave you at a junction.

 Get stuck on the motorway on foot and not only is it unlikely that another driver will stop and pick you up – it’s very likely that someone will send a police officer to pick you up and take you to jail, instead.